Genusbiz/docs/terminology.md

 For a complete description of the data types and members, see [here](developers/defining-an-app-model/common-concepts/advanced-expressions.md).

-## App or Application
+## App

 An app is an abbreviated form of the word application.
-An app or application is a computer program designed to perform a set of functions to the benefit of users, either directly or indirectly.
+An app is a computer program designed to perform a set of functions to the benefit of users, either directly or indirectly.
 The abbreviated form "app" was previously used primarily about specialized computer programs downloaded on mobile devices, where as "application" was used about computer programs on desktop and server computers.
 However, with the advent of cross platform computer programs, the word app is generally preferred and considered the more modern term.

 Apps installed on devices are usually named **Installed Apps** or **Mobile Apps**, as opposed to **Web Apps** or **Mobile Web**, which are apps simply opened within your web browser by clicking a web linke or specifying an url.